chanelpaten/platformer/README.md

 ## Setup

 ### installing Platformer with `os install` (Skip if installing by Forking)
 NOTE: If you receive an error that says, `os install command not found` the opspark CLI is not installed.
-To install it, enter the command `npm intall -g opspark` in your bash terminal.
+To install it, enter the command `npm install -g opspark` in your bash terminal.

 * Make sure your github and cloud9 accounts are linked to Greenlight
 * Open your first website workspace